People ask me all the time, “What are my chances of landing a product manager job?”. My response to this question has always been the same:

 In fact, let’s take a look at this problem from another angle.
 There are also plenty of Product Managers with technical experience that are looking for their new position right now that are also unable to convert interviews into offers.
-We know this because they become our students who become future Product Managers.
+We know this because they become our members who become future Product Managers.
 Even now, our graduates are taking Product Management jobs as we speak.”

 Your network is not going to help you land a Product Manager job either.
 If it did, it would have happened already, and if it has happened, then it most likely won’t happen again.

 Because networking is not scalable.
 What makes product management interviewing so uniquely frustrating are the number of stakeholders that you have to elicit to endorse you as the next Product Manager for their company.
 If you’re a Software Developer, then you talk to other developers during the interview.
 For a Product Manager position, you have to talk to everyone (and yes, that means everyone)!
 Some of these stakeholders that you talk to don’t even like each other, so why would they allow another person to bring one of their friends in?
 Product Management is a special function where other people don’t technical or directly report to you, but they kind of do.

 There is a legitimate grey area that is very ambiguous.
 In essence, stakeholders in an interview don’t care about how well you can do the job.
 They care about how much worse you are going to make their job become.